optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     (:cite:`Halbert1982`) and is thus only vaid when minimizing (or maximizing) a likelihood.

-    The criterion function :func:`func` should return a dictionary with the following at least the entry ``{"contributions": array_or_pytree}`` where ``array_or_pytree`` contains the likelihood contributions of each individual.
+    The criterion function :func:`func` should return a dictionary with at least the entry ``{"contributions": array_or_pytree}`` where ``array_or_pytree`` contains the likelihood contributions of each individual.